ItzaMi/itzami-blog/src/content/blog/boost-your-css-animations-with-intersection-observer-api/index.md

 </body>
 ```

-And our JavaScript like this:
+And our JavaScript would look like this:
 ```javascript
 const elementsToExpand = document.querySelectorAll(".expand");
 ```

-After this, we need to tell the `IntersectionObserver` that we want to `observe` this elements, and since we're using `querySelectorAll()` we need to iterate `elementsToExpand` and we'll use a `forEach()` for it.
+After this, we need to tell the `IntersectionObserver` that we want to `observe` these elements, and since we're using `querySelectorAll()` we need to loop over `elementsToExpand` and we'll use a `forEach()` for it.

 ```javascript
 elementsToExpand.forEach((element) => {